Exploration of Teaching/Education Careers OfferedOctober 5, 2017

-Kansas high school students looking toward the future have the opportunity to see if they want to be among the future generation of teachers, coaches, counselors, education researchers, speech therapists – every profession that begins with a degree in education.
+Kansas high school students looking toward the future have the opportunity to see whether they want to be among the future generation of teachers, coaches, counselors, education researchers, speech therapists — every profession that begins with a degree in education.
+And those repeating attendance at the Kansas Future Teacher Academy will find a new experience.

-Applications are being accepted for the 28th annual Kansas Future Teacher Academy; the application is available at www.emporia.edu/teach/kfta/.
+The 29th annual Kansas Future Teacher Academy and the advanced academy will be held June 10-14, 2018.
+The application is available at www.emporia.edu/teach/kfta/.
 Current high school freshmen, sophomores and juniors are eligible to apply.
-Applications need to be submitted by April 10, 2017.
+Applications need to be submitted by April 20, 2018.

-The KFTA will be held June 11-15, 2017, at Emporia State University.
-During this time, academy participants will work with education faculty from area school districts, ESU education faculty, and meet with new teachers, academy alumni, the 2017 Kansas Teachers of the Year, and the 2017 Kansas Master Teachers.
+Academy participants will work with education faculty from area school districts and ESU education faculty, and meet with new teachers, academy alumni, the 2018 Kansas Teachers of the Year and the 2018 Kansas Master Teachers.